-NMFS and the Council are supporting projects to address post-hooking mortality of oceanic whitetip sharks, leatherback turtles, and other protected species in the Hawaii longline fisheries and to improve ecosystem-based fishery management.
+NMFS and the Council are supporting projects to minimize negative effects of fishing on protected species in the Hawaii longline fisheries and to improve ecosystem-based fishery management.
 These include:

-- Improving seabird handling and release guides, lesson plans and associated outreach material for the annual protected species workshops, including production of video guides and translated materials for crew members; - Ecosystem-based fisheries management (EBFM) project for protected species impacts assessment for the Hawaii and American Samoa longline fishery to evaluate ecosystem factors influencing bycatch in the longline fishery; - Council recommended additional research and development of Alternative mitigation measures for the Hawaii SSLL fishery; - Development of a line cutter that would allow for quick and safe removal of trailing gear on oceanic whitetip sharks, leatherback turtles, and other large protected species that cannot be brought on board.
+- Improving seabird handling and release guides, lesson plans and associated outreach material for the annual protected species workshops, including production of video guides and translated materials for crew members; - Requiring protected species handling and release training for crew members; - Ecosystem-based fisheries management (EBFM) project for protected species impacts assessment for the Hawaii and American Samoa longline fishery to evaluate ecosystem factors influencing bycatch in the longline fishery; - Council recommended additional research and development of alternative mitigation measures for the Hawaii SSLL fishery; - Development of a line cutter that would allow for quick and safe removal of trailing gear on oceanic whitetip sharks, leatherback turtles, and other large protected species that cannot be brought on board.
 Trailing gear remaining on the animals increase post-hooking mortality rates. - Development of a tag head that would allow pole deployment of tags on leatherbacks from the vessel side without having to board the turtle.
 This project aims to improve species-specific post-hooking survivorship data for leatherback turtles observed in the shallow-set fishery, which are typically too large to board and do not allow for conventional tagging methods.